o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 It is available [on Docker Hub](https://hub.docker.com/r/nuest/mro/) as `nuest/mro`, with [Dockerfile on GitHub](https://github.com/nuest/mro-docker).
 It is inspired by the Rocker images and can be used in the same fashion.
 Please note the extended licenses printed at every startup for MKL.

+[Jonathan Lisic](#centos-based-r-containers) published a Dockerfile for a CentOS-based MRO [on GitHub](https://github.com/jlisic/R-docker-centos).

+[Ali Zaidi](https://www.linkedin.com/in/alikzaidi/) published [Dockerfiles on GitHub](https://github.com/akzaidi/mrclient-docker) and [images on Docker Hub](https://hub.docker.com/r/akzaidi/mrclient-docker/) for [Microsoft R Client](https://docs.microsoft.com/en-us/machine-learning-server/r-client/what-is-microsoft-r-client), which is based on MRO.

+> _R Client adds to MRO by including a couple of "ScaleR" machine learning algorithms and packages for parallelisation and remote computing._

 ### Renjin